namantuli18/airbornesound/README.md

 The training scripts are located at [scripts](https://github.com/namantuli18/airbornesound/tree/master/utils/scripts)

-To custom train the model on your dataset, add the path in the INPUT_PATH variable and append the individual labels to the labels in file [scripts](https://github.com/namantuli18/airbornesound/blob/master/utils/scripts/supervised_training.py)
+To custom train the model on your dataset, add the path in the INPUT_PATH variable and append the individual labels to the labels in file [supervised training](https://github.com/namantuli18/airbornesound/blob/master/utils/scripts/supervised_training.py)